Hassan-Habib/obsidian-vault/navan.md

 i can check other people conv at https://staging-prime.navan.com/api/mlflow/runner/snapshot/8ce7ed08-ce59-4be0-b266-b33782ac57a9

-we need to find  a way to get conv runId
+we need to find  a way to get conv runId or a way to start conv on behalf of victim